 This course will prepare students to take the Federal Aviation Administration (FAA) Certified Flight Instructor (CFI) exam.
 Topics include special training procedures such as stall and spin awareness, performance and aerodynamics.
 Syllabus and lesson plans will be developed for flight maneuvers and aerodynamic theories in accordance with FAA teachings.
-As a requirement for this course, the FAA CFI, CFII written exams must be successfully passed.
 A grade of "C" or better is required to complete this course, unless it is taken as an elective.
 The relevant FAA-CFI written exam must be successfully passed to complete this course.
 Additional training for the FAA written exam is given as part of a laboratory experience.
-Prerequisite: A grade of C or better in FLT330.
+Prerequisites: FLT330, FAA commercial written exam; lab fee required.